Teemu Selänne: Personal life

-Selänne and his wife Sirpa have four children: sons Eemil, Eetu (a hockey player himself, starting as a freshman with the Northeastern University Huskies men's team in 2017 and currently as a part of the Curry College Colonels men's team) and Leevi, and daughter Veera.
-They are residents of Coto de Caza, California, a gated community in southern Orange County.
-Selänne is the primary partner in a steak restaurant in nearby Laguna Beach which he started with longtime friend Kevin Pratt, an Orange County restaurant manager; He had previously owned four restaurants in Finland.

 Selänne is known for his fun-loving personality and is known to make an effort to sign autographs and shake hands.
-He is well-respected in the NHL by players, coaches, and fans, including those of opposing teams.
-Selänne considers Paul Kariya and Joe Sakic to be the best friends he earned in the NHL, and both attended his final regular-season game against the Avalanche.
+He is well-respected in the NHL players, coaches, and fans, including those of opposing teams.
+Selänne considers Paul Kariya and Joe Sakic to be the best friends he has made in the NHL, and both attended his final regular season game against the Avalanche.

 An avid car collector, Selänne has entered the World Rally Championship (WRC) twice, finishing the Rally Finland 33rd overall in 1997 and 24th in 1998.
 He raced under the pseudonym "Teukka Salama" ("Teddy Flash" in English).
 In 1999 Selänne was involved in a crash while practicing for a rally race in his native Finland, an incident that was national news in the country.
 The vehicle he crashed into was driven by Finnish Ice Hockey Association president Kalervo Kummola, which put the latter into a wheelchair for four months.
 Due to Finnish laws that set fines based on an offender's salary, Selänne received a $50,000 fine for the incident.

 A popular figure in Finland, Selänne's success in the NHL has been credited with aiding the growth of hockey in the country.
 He was once named the sexiest man in Finland by fashion magazine Eeva, and is the subject of the 2013 documentary film Selänne, directed by JP Siili, and which chronicles his life.
 The film became the highest grossing documentary in Finnish history within a month of its September 27 release, and was the third highest grossing locally produced film of the year.

+After retiring from professional ice hockey, Selänne has become an active political commentator on Twitter.
+Selänne has said that he got interested in politics in 2015 after Donald Trump started his political campaign.
+Selänne supported Trump for president in the 2016 United States presidential election, but has later stated that he has been falsely labeled a Trump supporter.
+In 2023, he mentioned Mike Pence and Ron DeSantis as politicians he prefers over Trump.
+In Finnish politics, Selänne has supported the centre-right National Coalition Party.
+In 2024, Selänne self-identified as a Republican and again endorsed Donald Trump in the 2024 United States presidential election.
+It was the first American presidential election where he could vote.

+Selänne opened a popular, Michelin-starred steakhouse in nearby Laguna Beach with longtime friend Jim Shumate, a longtime Orange County restaurant operator who finally found the Laguna Beach property after a 5-year search throughout Orange County.

 In November 2019, Selänne released his authorized biography in North America titled "Teemu Selänne: My Life."
+In March 2024, Selänne and his wife Sirpa gained citizenship of the United States.
+They have lived in Southern California since 1996.